 Basson is the apartheid-era cardiologist who ran the government’s chemical and biological warfare programme.
 His “duties”, according to allegations, included poisoning people with lethal cocktails of muscle relaxant and other drugs, on the whim of the ruling Nationalist Party.
 Some of those people died.

-Basson got off all murder and attempted murder charges, as many of events took place in Namibia, formerly South West Africa, thus outside HPCSA jurisdiction.
-The HPCSA has yet to decide on a suitable sanction against Basson.
+Basson got off all murder and attempted murder charges in South Africa, as many of events took place in Namibia, formerly South West Africa, thus outside the country’s jurisdiction.
+The HPCSA found him guilty of unprofessional conduct in 2013, but has yet to decide on a suitable sanction.
 (UPDATE: The HPCSA is itself in complete disarray.
-A ministerial task team found that it was riddled with incompetence and its top three executives were unfit to hold office.
+A ministerial task team in 2015 found that it was riddled with incompetence and its top three executives were unfit to hold office.)

-So what exactly did Noakes do that makes the HPCSA put him in the same category as SA’s own ‘Dr Death’?
-It can seem an anticlimax to say he tweeted an opinion in response to a breastfeeding mother’s question on best foods for infant weaning.
+So what exactly did Noakes do that makes the HPCSA put him in the same category as SA’s own “Dr Death”?
+It can seem an anticlimax to that say he tweeted n response to a breastfeeding mother’s question on best foods for infant weaning.
 Noakes is a medical doctor and one of few scientists in the world with an A1 rating for expertise in nutrition and sports science.
-He said good first foods are low-carb, high-fat (LCHF).
+He said that good first foods are low-carb, high-fat (LCHF).
 In other words, meat, full-fat dairy and veg.